thomaswxu/11-767-Team-DST/labs/lab8-projects.md

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
 > Next Steps:
-> 1. Retrain ALFRED Seq2Seq with shrunken input vocab size.
+> 1. Retrain ALFRED Seq2Seq with shrunken input vocab size and benchmark against original for accuracy/latency/etc.
 > 2. Embedding Matrix Compression for HiTUT ( the vocab size is more than 50k tokens)
-> 3. Distilling the HiTUT teacher model's knowledge into a smaller model
+> 3. Distilling the HiTUT teacher model's knowledge into a smaller model.
-> 4. Train the model to dynamically learn to early exit during inference.
+> 4. Train the HiTUT model to dynamically learn to early exit during inference.

 3. How will each group member contribute towards those steps?
-> - Saloni:
+> - Saloni: 4, 3
-> - Dhruv:
+> - Dhruv: 2, 3
-> - Thomas:
+> - Thomas: 1, 4